 Meet the Artist

-She enjoyed art at school, but only ever saw it as a hobby, and went on to become a primary school teacher (so she could still have access to the art cupboard!!).
-Over the years she has inspired many children to explore their creativity and have confidence with art.
-In recent years she has run very successful children’s art clubs and workshops, always with an emphasis on the children finding and expressing their unique voice through their art.
+After school I went on to become a primary school teacher (so I could still have access to the art cupboard!!).
+Over the years I have inspired many children to explore their creativity and have confidence with art.
+In recent years I have run very successful children’s art clubs and workshops, always with an emphasis on the children finding and expressing their unique voice through their art.